-Cash transfers, public works, and broader social protection programmes have reached roughly 50 million people in West and Central Africa alone over the past several years, supported by donor finance and growing domestic commitment.
-But coverage and adequacy remain limited across the continent: the typical programme reaches a small share of the eligible poor, benefits fall short of what is needed to make a measurable difference, and financing leans heavily on external sources.
-As donor budgets tighten, expanding the fiscal space for social protection — and managing it credibly — has become the central question.
+Cash transfers, public works and other social protection programmes have reached roughly 50 million people in West and Central Africa alone in recent years, supported by donor finance and growing domestic commitment.
+But coverage and adequacy are still limited across the continent.
+The typical programme reaches only a small share of the eligible poor, benefits often fall short of what would make a real difference, and financing leans heavily on outside sources.
+As donor budgets tighten, the central question is how to expand the fiscal space for social protection and manage it credibly.

-The World Bank's ASPIRE database tracks the answer: where coverage is meaningful, payments are predictable, and targeting is reliable, social protection lifts people out of extreme poverty and reduces vulnerability to shocks.
-Where any of those break down, the system loses credibility — with citizens, with parliament, and with the Ministry of Finance that decides the next allocation.
-Strong social protection PFM is the difference between a programme that quietly scales over time and one that lurches between donor cycles.
+The World Bank's ASPIRE database shows the pattern.
+Where coverage is real, payments are predictable and targeting is reliable, social protection pulls people out of extreme poverty and cushions them against shocks.
+Where any of that breaks down, the programme loses credibility with citizens, with parliament and with the finance ministry that decides the next allocation.
+Strong social protection PFM is the difference between a programme that scales quietly over time and one that lurches from one donor cycle to the next.

-Cash transfers, public works, and broader social protection programmes have reached roughly 50 million people in West and Central Africa alone over the past several years, supported by donor finance and growing domestic commitment.
-But coverage and adequacy remain limited across the continent: the typical programme reaches a small share of the eligible poor, benefits fall short of what is needed to make a measurable difference, and financing leans heavily on external sources.
-As donor budgets tighten, expanding the fiscal space for social protection — and managing it credibly — has become the central question.
+Cash transfers, public works and other social protection programmes have reached roughly 50 million people in West and Central Africa alone in recent years, supported by donor finance and growing domestic commitment.
+But coverage and adequacy are still limited across the continent.
+The typical programme reaches only a small share of the eligible poor, benefits often fall short of what would make a real difference, and financing leans heavily on outside sources.
+As donor budgets tighten, the central question is how to expand the fiscal space for social protection and manage it credibly.

-The World Bank's ASPIRE database tracks the answer: where coverage is meaningful, payments are predictable, and targeting is reliable, social protection lifts people out of extreme poverty and reduces vulnerability to shocks.
-Where any of those break down, the system loses credibility — with citizens, with parliament, and with the Ministry of Finance that decides the next allocation.
-Strong social protection PFM is the difference between a programme that quietly scales over time and one that lurches between donor cycles.
+The World Bank's ASPIRE database shows the pattern.
+Where coverage is real, payments are predictable and targeting is reliable, social protection pulls people out of extreme poverty and cushions them against shocks.
+Where any of that breaks down, the programme loses credibility with citizens, with parliament and with the finance ministry that decides the next allocation.
+Strong social protection PFM is the difference between a programme that scales quietly over time and one that lurches from one donor cycle to the next.

 Where PFM Needs to Make a Difference